tommililja/Farse/README.md

 More examples can be found [here](https://github.com/tommililja/Farse/tree/main/src/Farse.Tests/Verify).

-ParserError can be converted into a formatted string:
+A `ParserError` can be converted to a formatted string:

 ```fsharp
 let msg = ParserError.asString error